thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

 ### Exercise 4 - Update a Network Profile

-In this Exercise we are going to add some additional networks to existing Network Profile.
+In this Exercise we are going to add some additional networks to our existing Network Profiles.

 1. Click **Infrastructure** (if not already on this menu)
 2. Under **Configure**, click **Network Profiles**.